Whenning42/factorio-state-exporter/readme.md

 # Configuration

-The mod's settings can be configured with the `settings.lua` or `settings.lua.tpl` files.
-The first file is the settings the mod is using, and the second file is a templated version you can use to programmatically generate the settings file, though you'll need to provide your own template evaluator.
+The mod's settings can be configured when using the `install_mod` function by passing the `port_num` and `verbose` parameters, or by manually editing the `settings.lua` file in the mod directory.